nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 The command `edit 3 t/` will remove all tags from Jane Doe.
 However, you then changed your mind in removing all tags from Jane Doe.
 You can then use the `undo` command to restore all tags for Jane Doe.

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**<br>

-* After using an `undo` command successfully, you cannot use an `undo` command following that `undo` command.
+1. After using an `undo` command successfully, you cannot use an `undo` command following that `undo` command.

-* Using an `undo` command after an `edit` command will not restore the student's index back to his/her original index.
+2. Using an `undo` command after an `edit` command will not restore the student's index back to his/her original index.

-  * If the student's original index is 1, using an `edit` command will place him/her at the last index of Tracey
+   a.
+If the student's original index is 1, using an `edit` command will place him/her at the last index of Tracey

-  * Using an `undo` command will not restore the student's index back to 1
+   b.
+Using an `undo` command will not restore the student's index back to 1

 </div>